So, Who’s Afraid of March?

 Create a Separate Column for Rough Work, and Mark it So

 There must be a clear distinction between ‘Rough Work’ and the answers.
-It’s your duty to make sure there’s no confusion between the two.
+You must make sure there’s no confusion between the two.

 As soon as you receive the answer sheet, create a separate column (preferably on the right-hand side) using a ruler, for rough work (calculations and ideas) and mark the column ‘R.W.’, or ‘Rough Work.’

-This is true for subjects requiring a little extra work, especially Maths and Science.
+It is true for subjects requiring little extra work, especially Maths and Science.